 Databricks SQL can “stack” your Y axis values on top of one another.
 The name is borrowed from stacked bar charts, but it can be useful with area charts as well.
 The following image shows the same data, unstacked on the left and stacked on the right.

 Each Y axis value is displayed as the sum of itself and the Y values “beneath” it.

 Stacking and grouping are related.
 You won’t stack data unless you have also grouped it.

 You can use the Series tab to control the order in which traces are stacked.
 You can also control it by adding an

-For certain chart types, SQL Analytics can draw error bars around your data points using values from your query result.
+For certain chart types, Databricks SQL can draw error bars around your data points using values from your query result.

 - Error bars are always symmetrical.
 The distance above and below a given